Anomalous Heat Transfer in Nonequilibrium Quantum Systems

-In general, the quantum coherence among a triplet $X_mX_kY_l$ can be decomposed into doublet contributions and triplet collective contributions that does not exist in any doublet~\cite{radhakrishnan2016PRL,ma2017PRA}.
-In correspondence, we find that the intersystem coherence in doublets $X_mY_l$ and $X_kY_l$ only contributes to the heat transfer rate $d\mathcal{Q}/d t$, while the intrasystem coherence in doublet $X_mX_k$ as well as the triplet collective coherence contribute to the instantaneous heat transfer convexity $d^2\mathcal{Q}/dt^2$ (See Supplemental Material).
-The intersystem-cohherence AHT has been realized in nuclear spin systems~\cite{micadei2019NC}.
-However, when the intersystem coherence vanishes, i.e., $d\mathcal{Q}/d t=0$, AHT occurs for $(\beta_B - \beta_A) d^2\mathcal{Q}/dt^2 < 0$.
-This intrasystem-coherence AHT might be interesting for experimental verification.
+In general, the quantum coherence among a triplet $X_mX_kY_l$ can be decomposed into doublet components and triplet collective components nonexistent in any doublet~\cite{radhakrishnan2016PRL,ma2017PRA}.
+In correspondence, we find that the intersystem coherence in doublets $X_mY_l$ and $X_kY_l$ only contributes to the heat transfer rate $d\mathcal{Q}/d t$, while the intrasystem coherence in doublet $X_mX_k$ as well as the triplet collective coherence contribute to the instantaneous heat transfer convexity $d^2\mathcal{Q}/dt^2$ (See SM).
+The AHT induced by intersystem doublet coherence has been realized in nuclear spin systems~\cite{micadei2019NC}.
+When this intersystem doublet coherence vanishes ($d\mathcal{Q}/d t=0$), the intrasystem doublet coherence can also induce AHT ($d^2\mathcal{Q}/d t^2 >0$), which might be interesting for experimental verification.

-(II) \emph{Three-body intersystem interactions.} We further investigate the qubit systems in which the intersystem interactions are of the three-body form $H_I=H^I_{AAB}+H^I_{ABB}$ and the intrasystem interactions are of two-body form for simplicity.
-The heat transfer condition leads to three independent commutation relations $[H_{A0}+H_{B0},H^I_{AAB}]=[H_{A0}+H_{B0},H^I_{ABB}]=[H_{AI}+H_{BI}, H_I]=0$, which impose constraints on the interaction parameters.
+(II) \emph{3B intersystem interactions.} We further investigate the qubit systems in which the intersystem interactions are of the 3B form $H_I=H^I_{AAB}+H^I_{ABB}$ and the intrasystem interactions are of 2B form.
+The HTC leads to three independent commutation relations $[H_{A0}+H_{B0},H^I_{AAB}]=[H_{A0}+H_{B0},H^I_{ABB}]=[H_{AI}+H_{BI}, H_I]=0$, which impose constraints on the interaction parameters.